 Consider how important aesthetics and appearance are.
 It is essential for a design engineer or an industrial designer to be aware of the appearance in advance.
 The industrial designer and design engineer may go through multiple versions before settling on the final product appearance.
 Therefore, we advise making use of the many product designs that are currently on the market while keeping user experience in mind.

 19. Specify moving mechanical parts

-> If you are not sophisticated in mechanical design, it would be beneficial to describe the purpose and logic of having a moving mechanical part.
+If you are not well-versed in mechanical design, it would be advantageous to explain the purpose of having a moving mechanical part.